-Employers seeking to recruit Clark students for internships, jobs and volunteer opportunities must adhere to Equal Employment Opportunity guidelines, the National Association of Colleges and Employers Principles from Employment Professionals and the Policies and Guidelines of Clark’s Career Services office listed below.
+Employers seeking to recruit Clark students for internships, jobs, and volunteer opportunities must adhere to Equal Employment Opportunity guidelines, the National Association of Colleges and Employers Principles for Employment Professionals, and the policies and guidelines of Clark’s Career Services office, listed below.

 - Job postings must be actual, current openings for internships, volunteer work and/or traditional, W-2 or 1099 full- or part-time employees.

 - Clark prohibits the posting of opportunities that require the remission of funds by its employees or participants.

 - Your job postings or emails must contain sufficient detail to convey clearly to the user the nature and basic requirements of the job opportunity.

 - You may not use your job postings or email to post advertisements or solicitations for employment in the pornography industry, the gambling industry or post pyramid schemes.

 - You may not use your job postings or email to post false, inaccurate or misleading information.